radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Access to cluster

 The RP can create kubernetes resources and manage them on behalf of the user.
-It can, for example, create a container based on the image provided by the user, which can in turn execute arbitrary code, and create other resources in the cluster.
+It can, for example, create a container based on the image provided by the user, which can in turn execute arbitrary code, and create other resources in the cluster where Radius is running, or on a different cluster.

 #### Exposing User Application to Internet